HonorarPlus/cefpython/docs/Contributing-code.md

 tests (by default with no arguments passed) and also implements some special features like Isolated Tests along with some other minor features for CEF special case.
-An isolated test is run using a separate Python intepreter (a separate process).
+An isolated test is run using a separate Python interpreter (a separate process).
 To mark a Test class an isolated test just append "_IsolatedTest" in its name.
 Isolated tests are required for running CEF tests properly.
 The _test_runner.py script allows to run multiple CEF